djeang/parent-chaining/readme.md

 The purpose of this article is to introduce the *Parent-Chaining* pattern.
 This pattern completes *method chaining* to achieve tree instantiation/modification with *tree-looking-like* code.

-The example shown here is implemented in Java, but it can apply to any statically typed language featuring generics.
+The example shown here is implemented in Java, but it can apply to any statically typed language featuring generics, and dynamically typed language as well.
 Full working code is available [here](src/com/github/djeang/parentchaining).

 ## Example